As an Amazon Associate I earn from qualifying purchases.

 I feel like I’ve spent the majority of this article extolling this printer’s virtues so I’m mostly going to focus on, what I feel, are the two significant negatives.

 - Non-replaceable printer head.
-Many printers that are meant to be used in commercial applications have a replacable print head.
+Many printers that are meant to be used in commercial applications have a replaceable print head.
 This allows them to last virtually forever.
 Rollo does not provide replacement parts.
 While this means that the printer is technically “disposable” it is still engineered to print 500,000 labels so this will be a non-issue for most people.

 - The label feeding.
 Rollo printers are a very slim and attractive package…until you remember that you have to somehow feed labels through it.
 Buying an additional label stand or roller and needing to make room for it is not a deal breaker but it’s a bit bothersome.
-Given the choice I would rather my printer have my labels integrated into the housing.
+Given the choice, I would rather my printer have my labels integrated into the housing.

 However, I will say that I’ve never had to contact customer service for any issues related to my printer.
 They include a card with the printer that claims “Most issues can be solved in less than 1 minute!”
 While that’s a bold claim, I don’t doubt it because the printer is so easy to use.